 It’s just 10 days after our spontaneous purchase of outgoing flights to Canada to cycle who-knows-how-many-miles with our toddler in tow.
 And really, we’ve not accomplished much else as yet.

 Actually… we’ve accomplished, well, nothing.
 It’s time for preparations to begin.

 Although 15 weeks sounds like a lot, in the grand scheme of things?
 We still have a lot to try and fit in.
 The compulsive organiser in me starts to twitch when I remember that we don’t even have a return date or flight yet, let alone a route, half the required equipment or any idea of how much this could all eventually cost…!

 Any concrete plans are currently on hold until we can determine how long we will definitely be going for.
 Considering work and finances are the foundation of our current state of stasis, but with any luck, we’ll have definite answers within the next 2 weeks and can then move forward.
 Until then, the point of focus is getting ourselves ready physically and undertaking all the research we can to ensure we’re as clued-up as possible before making any firm decisions.
 Knowledge is power- or so they say.

 Yesterday we undertook our first family cycle ride since the cold weather set in.
 Our total distance was modest and the route fairly tame, as a gentle introduction back into the world of cycling.
 A few climbs and some patches of ice presented some challenges, but thankfully with a fairly strong foundation of physical fitness we were able to overcome these without collapsing in exhaustion (although I can’t deny I felt strongly tempted to jump off my saddle and walk on more than one occasion!)
-Matt bore the worst of it as he is responsible for towing Theo in our Burley Bee trailer- and despite its light weight, the same can’t be said for our ever-growing toddler.
-You can see our route on MapmyRun- we managed 11.91 miles in total.
+Matt bore the worst of it, as he’s responsible for towing Theo in our Burley Bee trailer- and despite its light weight, the same can’t be said for our ever-growing toddler.
+We managed 11.91 miles in total.